Learning from reviews across practice settings

 ‘There is concern that the tradition of deliberate, reflective social work practice is being put in danger because of an overemphasis on process and targets, resulting in a loss of confidence amongst social workers.’‘Laming (2009)

-The Care Inspectorate (2019) regularly consider aggregated learning from serious case reviews and recommended sufficient support for workers to be confident and competent, including:
+The Care Inspectorate (2019) regularly consider aggregated learning from case reviews.
+This highlights that sufficient support for workers is needed to be confident and competent.
+This includes “robust and regular supervision that enables constructive challenge and time to reflect on practice and develop skills.”

 The National Child Protection Leadership Group now provide strategic oversight and mechanisms for improvement regarding child protection across Scotland and have addressed reoccurring issues.
 These include organisational support and compliance with good quality supervision and support that addresses the scope of professional discretion and identifies training and development needs of practitioners.